 Exciting things are happening at Dorsey Schools.
-We are pleased to announce that we are now offering a Practical Nursing program at our Roseville, MI campus.
-To help kick off this exciting announcement, today we would like to introduce you to the director of our Practical Nursing program at Roseville’s campus: Ms. Lukesha Ledbetter-Lee.
+We are pleased to announce that we are now offering a Practical Nurse program at our Roseville, MI campus (a branch campus of Madison Heights).
+To help kick off this exciting announcement, today we would like to introduce you to the director of our Practical Nurse program at Roseville’s campus: Ms. Lukesha Ledbetter-Lee.

 Meet the Director of Nursing at our Roseville, MI Campus

 We recently sat down with her for a Q&A style interview in hopes of learning about her professional background and more about the program.
 Here is what she had to say:

 Q: Tell us a little bit about your background.

 A: “I have been a registered nurse for 11 years, earning an Associate’s degree in Nursing from Henry Ford Community College and a Bachelor of Science in Nursing from the University of Phoenix.
 I have been employed at Henry Ford Hospital since 1995; initially as a certified medical assistant, a graduate nurse in 2004, and as a Registered Nurse in the cardiac unit starting in 2005, and I remain on staff at Henry Ford as a weekend contingent RN.
 I was also employed as a supervising RN in Case Manager at a home healthcare agency.”